WalletScrutiny/WalletScrutinyCom/_hardware/flipperZero.flipBIP.md

 date: 2023-12-22
 signer:
 reviewArchive:
-twitter: xtruan
+twitter: flipper_zero
 social:
 features:

 ---

 **Point of clarification:** The device is not a standalone Bitcoin wallet.
 The user still has to download the Flip BIP app.
 What we are reviewing is the app on the multipurpose device, Flipper Zero.

 ## Features